dogoncouch/quizlight/README.md

 #### Enter a reason

-    According to a british documentary about King Arthur, there are very dangerous rabbits out there.
+    According to a well respected british documentary about King Arthur, there are very dangerous rabbits out there.

 ## Contributing
 Community contributions are welcome!
 If you would like to add your test module so that others can use it, get in touch with the author at [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).